Planned home improvements

-If we’re planning to improve your home, we’ll contact you in advance and let you know our proposal.
-If you’re a leaseholder we have a legal requirement to consult with you about the extent of the work, the likely cost involved, the proposed contractors, and to answer any queries or concerns you have about the proposed work.
+If we’re planning to improve your home, we'll always let you know in advance and share our proposal.
+If you’re a leaseholder we have a legal requirement to consult with you about the work, costs involved, proposed contractors, and to answer any queries or concerns you have.

 You’ll be given contact details for your resident liaison officer and site team before any work starts.
-Your resident liaison officer will visit you beforehand to answer any questions, discuss any special needs you have and let you know when the work will be carried out.
-They’ll also contact you periodically during the works to make sure everything is going smoothly and answer any additional questions or concerns you might have.
+Your resident liaison officer will also visit you beforehand to answer any questions, discuss any needs you have and let you know when the work will be carried out.
+They’ll also be in touch during the works to make sure everything is going smoothly and answer any additional questions you might have.

 Works can vary from property to property, so you may not have the same improvements made as your neighbours.
 If something in your home needs to be repaired, you can request a repair.